valerioarvizzigno/bank_vertex/README.md

 - Sum all of my spending in transportation last month and List all the related transactions in bullet points
 - List with bullet points all the food and drink transactions.
 Underline the ones greater than 20 dollars
+- Which transactions are food related?
+List them in bullet points
 - Have I spent any money for drugs?
-- If yes how much?
 If yes how much?
+- What's the highest electricity bill I had?
+Can you please list all the information about this transaction?

 Check valerioarvizzigno/homecraft_vertex repo for installation guide.
 It's the same for both